league-curriculum/league-curriculum/README.md

-# LevelX
+# League Curriculum

-Template for vuepress-based lesson websites.

-NOTE!
-This is a template site, so use the template, don't clone it.
+A static website with links to leag curriculum and documentaation for how to manage it.